The New Zealand Screen Crisis: Why 2026 Is the Year of the Digital Eye

-New Zealand's office professionals are facing a quiet productivity crisis - and most haven't connected the symptoms to their screens.
+New Zealand's office professionals are facing a quiet productivity drain, and many haven't connected the symptoms to their screens.
 Headaches by mid-afternoon.
 Dry, gritty eyes.
 That familiar 3 p.m. mental fog.
-For workers in Auckland and Wellington, these aren't just signs of a long day; they're textbook symptoms of Digital Eye Strain (DES), and the problem is intensifying fast.
+For workers in Auckland and Wellington, these aren't just signs of a long day; they line up closely with what's commonly described as Digital Eye Strain (DES), and for a lot of people the problem seems to be getting worse.

 What typically happens in these settings is a perfect storm: overhead lighting calibrated for visibility rather than comfort, combined with backlit monitors running for eight-plus hours, pushes cumulative blue light exposure to levels the human eye simply wasn't built to handle daily.